WW1 Cemeteries.com - A photographic guide to over 4000 military cemeteries and memorials

 VIEILLE-CHAPELLE CHURCHYARD: 14 U.K., 1914-15.

-There are now over 1,500, 1914-18 war casualties commemorated in this site.
+There are 1,827, 1914-18 war casualties commemorated in this site.
 Of these, over half are unidentified and special memorials are erected to nine soldiers from the United Kingdom believed to be buried among them.
 Other special memorials record the names of 44 soldiers from the United Kingdom, two from Canada, two from Australia and one of the Royal Guernsey Light Infantry, buried in this or other cemeteries, whose graves were destroyed by shell fire, and of five Indian soldiers whose bodies were cremated.
 There are 107 German burials and 1 American.

 The cemetery covers an area of 6,433 square metres.